 These units are made to be easy to clean, and cleaning is important to keep them running efficiently and producing fresh-tasting food.
 You should always clean one of these units whenever you change the type of food you cook in it.
 This will help prevent flavor transfer between the different types of food, and it will also help remove any charred remains that may have fallen down into the cabinet, which will create a burned taste.

-These broilers usually have a drip tray to collect excess fats and juices from food as it cooks.
-These are removable so they can be quickly emptied when they need to be and they won’t slow down the kitchen or make a big mess.
+Upright broilers usually have drip trays that collect excess fats and juices from food as it cooks.
+These are removable so they can be quickly emptied when they need to be and they won't slow down the kitchen or make a big mess.
 It is a good idea to empty the grease tray before it gets full.
 This will help prevent grease fires and protect employees because they can become quite heavy and hard to manage when they get full.

 The broiler grids, which are the racks inside the unit that the food cooks on, are fully removable from these units, so they can easily be taken out and cleaned regularly, too.
 These can be cleaned with a wire or high-temp nylon brush and warm water with mild soap.
 Be sure to thoroughly dry the racks after they're cleaned to prevent rust and corrosion.
 A clean grid helps keep food tasting fresh and will help prevent items from sticking as it cooks.